|(a) Introduction. This section establishes the Directed

 Payment Program for Behavioral Health Services (DPP BHS).
 DPP BHS

-and objectives of the state's managed care quality strategy.
+of the state's managed care quality strategy.

 (b) Definitions.
 The following definitions apply when